-- Setup and operate the AutoCAD/Revit computer drafting programs including creating drawing parameters, opening, saving, and plotting drawings productively, utilizing basic AutoCAD/Revit commands to create and edit drawings. - Utilize advanced principles of the AutoCAD/Revit program, including hatching, blocks, attribute definitions, external references, annotation scale and sheet sets in the creation of construction drawings.
+- Analyze environmental factors influencing an architectural design including: cultural/historical, legal/economic, and climatic.
+Translate graphic diagrams into AutoCAD/Revit generated floor plans, sections, and elevations. - Setup and operate the AutoCAD/Revit computer drafting programs including creating drawing parameters, opening, saving, and plotting drawings productively, utilizing basic AutoCAD/Revit commands to create and edit drawings. - Utilize advanced principles of the AutoCAD/Revit program, including hatching, blocks, attribute definitions, external references, annotation scale and sheet sets in the creation of construction drawings.
 Perform at an acceptable level on a simulated AutoCAD/Revit assessment exams. - Create and view three-dimensional drawings by various methods using the AutoCAD/Revit programs or other industry standard programs including building information modeling (BIM) software.
-Render a three-dimensional structure, including selecting views, placing lights, assembling a scene, and incorporating materials and landscape objects in a scene. - Select materials that are compatible with the architectural and structural design regarding their appearance, strength, properties, and behavior against natural and manmade stressing forces. - Understand the basic fundamentals involved in the analysis and design of structural/architectural building elements while incorporating this knowledge into the creation of construction drawings. - Calculate heating and cooling loads in buildings, estimate the annual costs of various heating and cooling systems, evaluate site drainage, calculate water demand and drainage requirements for a building, and calculate building electrical loads. - Understand the chronological development of architecture, comprehend the tools needed to have a critical appreciation, and possess an ability to be able to present projects and to speak and write effectively on the history of architecture. - Demonstrate knowledge of the fundamental principles or theories predominant in architecture and an understanding of the shifts which have occurred in the social, political, technological, ecological, and economic factors that shape the practice of architecture. - Fundamental knowledge of building and accessibility codes, zoning by-laws and green building standards and their use in the design and construction of facilities.
+Render a three-dimensional structure, including selecting views, placing lights, assembling a scene, and incorporating materials and landscape objects in a scene. - Select materials that are compatible with the architectural and structural design regarding their appearance, strength, properties, and behavior against natural and manmade stressing forces. - Understand the basic fundamentals involved in the analysis and design of structural/architectural building elements while incorporating this knowledge into the creation of construction drawings. - Calculate heating and cooling loads in buildings, estimate the annual costs of various heating and cooling systems, evaluate site drainage, calculate water demand and drainage requirements for a building, and calculate building electrical loads. - Understand the chronological development of architecture, comprehend the tools needed to have a critical appreciation of the field, and possess an ability to be able to present projects and to speak and write effectively on the history of architecture. - Demonstrate knowledge of the fundamental principles or theories predominant in architecture and an understanding of the shifts which have occurred in the social, political, technological, ecological, and economic factors that shape the practice of architecture. - Fundamental knowledge of building and accessibility codes, zoning by-laws and green building standards and their use in the design and construction of facilities.
 Understanding the design and construction process based on industry standard manual of practice from project conception to facility management and perform at an acceptable level on an assessment exam.